Tobbyano1234/Logistic-app-server/README.md

-# Simple Blog API
+# Logistic Service API

 # API Endpoints
-This project is a RESTful API for a simple blog application.
+This project is a RESTful API for a logistic service application.
 This repository contains an implementation of API endpoints to connect with MongoDB Atlas using Express, MongoDB, Mongoose, and TypeScript.

 ## Technologies Used